Maltese cuisine: Regional

 Despite Malta's small size, there are some regional variations, especially with the island of Gozo.
 This is evidenced in some names such as the Gozitan cheeselet ġbejna (ġbejna t'Għawdex) and ftira Għawdxija, flatbread topped or filled with potatoes or ġbejniet with eggs, grated cheese, tomatoes, anchovies, olives, ricotta, and Maltese sausage as other possible ingredients.

-Other Gozitan variants include the use of ingredients.
+Other Gozitan variants include the use of unusual ingredients.
 Gozitan cheeselets, for example, are used as filling for ravioli instead of the usual ricotta.